Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 1. No privacy.
 As we have mentioned in previous articles, the first line of defense in any asset protection plan is secrecy because it is extremely difficult to try to appropriate assets that one does not know exists.
 The type of entity under consideration will require a U.S. based trustee, and said trustee will be subject to discovery orders and subpoenas.
 Each State applies its own procedure and court rules, and as such, any privacy protection enacted in the laws of the State where the trust is formed will be irrelevant outside of that State (which includes Federal litigation).

-4. Regardless of the State in which the Asset Protection Trust is formed, that State is required by the Full Faith and Credit clause of the U.S. Constitution to recognize the judgment of any other State (even a State that dose not recognize the Asset Protection Trust legislation and has thus ruled against it).
-This is another benefit of offshore trusts versus their domestic counterparts: An offshore jurisdiction would NOT recognize such a judgment, which thus requires the plaintiff to retry the case all over again in the offshore jurisdiction.
-This would not be required in a U.S. State due to Full Faith and Credit.
+3. Regardless of the state in which the Asset Protection Trust is formed, that state is required by the Full Faith and Credit clause of the U.S. Constitution to recognize the judgment of any other state that has ruled against the trust – including states that do not have developed Asset Protection Trust legislation and do not recognize the trust-based state’s legislation – its Settlor, or a Beneficiary.
+This is a benefit of utilizing internationally-based stuctures as opposed to their domestic counterparts: A foreign jurisdiction would NOT recognize such a judgment, which thus requires the plaintiff to retry the case all over again in the jurisdiction in which the structure is established.
+This retrial would not be required in a U.S. State due to the Full Faith and Credit clause.

-All of the theoretical advantages of U.S. based asset protection trusts exist, and with much more force, offshore.
+All of the theoretical advantages of U.S.-based Asset Protection Trusts exist, and with much more force, internationally.
 When you are ready to implement an asset protection plan that works, even in the face of the challenges discussed in this article, contact W.I.L. to get started.

 This week we will take a reprieve from our normal asset protection discussion.
 The content of this week’s piece, however, is still certainly relevant to the topic of asset protection – as our readers will readily see.
 An recent article discussed the failure of companies to wipe their hard disks properly prior to selling them.
 The result is that the buyer was able to recover a large amount of very sensitive and privileged data.